Omnistac/zedux/README.md

 Zedux believes in simplicity too.
 But Zedux approaches it from the user's perspective first, and a code perspective second.
 This means Zedux has an incredibly straight-forward, declarative api and almost none of the verbosity of Redux.

 Zedux does not, however, conform to the philosophy that simple equals bare.
 Zedux aims to offer a complete api for all common state management needs.
 This includes asynchronicity, state hydration, code splitting, state machines, and memoization/state derivation.
+Apps of all sizes, from tiny to gigantic, should be able to use Zedux comfortably.

 ## Quick Start